zhm/symbola/README.md

     make clean

 To add new icons, just add more svg files to the `svg` directory.
 Right now the `generate.py` script is fairly brittle, so the file names must be sequential.
 The font glyphs start at 0x2100 (8448 decimal).
-So take the glyph number and add 8448 to it to get the unicode character required for your icon.
+So take the svg number and add 8448 to it to get the unicode character required for your icon.
 Don't forget to convert that number back to hex if you use the PostgreSQL syntax above.